onezer/RobotSwarm/README.md

 ## Features
 #### Multithreading
-At the start of the simulation we can specify how many threads we want it to run.
+At the start of the simulation we can specify how many threads we want it to run on.
 The default is the number of logical processors.

 #### Procedural map generation
 The MapGenerator generates the map, with given seed (or random) and size.